Newfield Jabiru Field Abandonment Study, Timor Sea.

 The Jabiru oil field is located in the Timor Sea, approximately 650 km due west of Darwin and approximately 20km north of the Challis Field.
 The water depth is approximately 120m.

-A total of 15 wells have been drilled, of which 5 are producing oil through subsea flowlines and an anchored Riser Turret Mooring (RTM) to a disconnectable floating production facility.
+A total of 15 wells had been drilled, of which 5 were producing oil through subsea flowlines and an anchored Riser Turret Mooring (RTM) to a disconnectable floating production facility.

 The scope of the study included:

 - Investigate disconnecting the Jabiru Venture FPSO, sinking the RTM, mid depth buoys and moorings in place.